 - To request accommodations, an online application must be submitted to the Services for Students with Disabilities (SSD) Accommodations Management System.
 Contact your child’s current case manager to begin this process.
 Once you are approved for College Board accommodations you will receive a Decision Letter with an SSD number.
 This number is your accommodations ID number and you will need it to register online for any College Board exams.

-- Once you review the letter, please contact Suzanne Papcsy (email@example.com) if you have any questions about the accommodations granted by the College Board.
+- Once you review the letter, please contact Siobhan McAvoy, firstname.lastname@example.org if you have any questions about the accommodations granted by the College Board.
 If you have any questions about a specific standardized test please contact your child’s guidance counselor.

 - Please note that if your child has been approved for College Board Extended Time he/she must sit for the entire duration of the approved time.
 This is a College Board policy.

 - Upon completing the registration process, students will receive an email with instructions on how to work with a designated school official.
-Please forward a copy of this email to your child’s case manager so that the required paperwork can be completed.
-The case manager will provide you with a Student Information Form and a Parent Consent Form so that we can communicate with the ACT on your behalf.
+Please forward a copy of this email to Regina Dosso, along with a signed Parent Consent Form, https://www.act.org/

-- After the Special Education department has submitted the required paperwork to ACT, a decision letter will be sent to the high school.
-This letter will be forwarded to you from AHS.
+- After the paperwork has been submitted to the ACT, a decision letter will be sent to the high school as well as to the email address that you provided to the ACT.
 Please note that it may take up to three weeks for a decision from the ACT.

 - Again, please keep the decision letter for future reference.

-- If your child has been approved for school-based testing, you will be notified of the testing dates and times as they are assigned by administration.
-If your child has been approved for Center-Based testing, you will receive an updated admission ticket from ACT indicating the approved accommodations.
+- If your child has been approved for school-based testing, you will be notified of the testing dates and times as they are assigned by the administration.
+If your child has been approved for Center-Based testing, you might receive an updated admission ticket from ACT indicating the approved accommodations.

-- As with the College Board, if you have any questions about the accommodations that were granted by the ACT please contact Suzanne Papcsy firstname.lastname@example.org
+- If you have any questions about the accommodations that were granted by the ACT please contact Regina Dosso, at email@example.com.

 - Please note that you must request test modifications each time that you register for the ACT.
-Each time you register, you must send the confirmation e-mail to your child’s case manager or Special Education Curriculum Leader, Suzanne Papcsy.
+Each time you register, you must send the confirmation e-mail to Regina Dosso.

 - If you plan on requesting accommodations, please register as early as possible so that the Special Education Department has enough time to gather the required documentation.